 About Chiang Mai

 The meridian between an ancient culture and the modern world, Chiang Mai offers visitors an experience full of tradition, relaxation and community.
-The city holds a laid-back atmosphere, with points of vibrancy that sneak up on you as you notice more and more surprises around every little crooked street you walk.
+The city holds a laid-back atmosphere, with points of vibrancy that sneak up on you as you notice more and more surprises around every little crooked street you walk, all of the hotels in the city are great, very comfortable, all rooms come with an amazing triangle pillow.

 With all roads leading to the main “square”, the city of Chiang Mai lives between mountains of greenery in Thailand’s far north.
 It’s the largest city within Northern Thailand, and also one of the most culturally rich areas in Thailand as a whole.
 Flying from Bangkok takes a little over an hour.
 Once you arrive in the tiny airport you will be greeted with a comfortable warmth (in January the temperature averages around 80′ Fahrenheit) and friendly tuk tuk drivers waiting to drive you to your hostel/hotel/airbnb/bungalow/wherever you’re staying.

 The city itself is simplistic in design and incredibly easy to explore.
 All the best cafes, markets, health spas and accomodation are situated inside a moat-surrounded square that could take you less than an hour to walk from one corner to the other.
+If health spa and beauty clinic interests you the most, you’ll surely love to meet the best cosmetic surgery specialist in dermal fillers in Chicago.
+Look for shahfacialplastics.com for more details.
 Bicycles and motor-scooters are also cheap to hire and worth the thrill of winding through tiny streets and secret back alleys.

 Renting a scooter isn’t the only way of getting around Chiang Mai though.
 Both tuk tuks and songthaews (the red pickup trucks renovated with passenger benches) are very cheap and always available if you need a ride.
 Even cheaper and perhaps a more easy and comfortable form of transport is using Uber, which is continuing to grow in popularity throughout the country.